proxmox/proxmox-backup/docs/tape-backup.rst

 - Cold Media
 - Movable (storable inside vault)
 - Multiple vendors (for both media and drives)
-- Build in AES-GCM Encryption engine
+- Built in AES-GCM Encryption engine

 Note that `Proxmox Backup Server` already stores compressed data, so using the tape compression feature has no advantage.